YingWana/Restaurant-Recommender/README.md

-# Multi-Signal Hybrid Recommendation System with Semantic Understanding and Diversity-Aware Re-Ranking for Restaurant Discovery: A Data-Centric AI Approach
+# Content-Based Restaurant Recommender: SBERT,XGBoost & MMR Pipeline

 **A Data-Centric AI Approach** to content-based recommendation with semantic understanding and diversity-aware re-ranking, achieving **R²=0.853** and **NDCG@10=0.961** on 10,841 restaurants with 2.39M reviews.
 This pattern mirrors **financial risk modeling** where investors penalize variance and negative skewness.